 - Nondiscrimination: Western New England University is committed to the principle of equal opportunity in education and employment.
 The University does not discriminate on the basis of sex, race, color, creed, national origin, age, religion, sexual orientation, gender identity, gender expression, veteran status, genetics, or disability in admission to, access to, treatment in, or employment in its programs and activities.
 The following person has been designated to handle inquires regarding the nondiscrimination policies: Executive Director of Human Resources, Western New England University, 1215 Wilbraham Road, Springfield, MA 01119-2684.
 Inquires concerning the application of nondiscrimination policies may also be referred to the Regional Director, Office of Civil Rights, U.S. Department of Education, J.W.
 McCormack P.O.C.H., Room 222, Boston MA 02109-4557.

-- Refunds: Students who wish to withdraw from the program must notify the Program Director in writing as early as possible.
-Refunds will paid within 20 days of withdrawal.
+- Refunds: Students who wish to withdraw from the program must notify one of the Program Directors in writing as early as possible.
+Refunds will be paid within 20 days of withdrawal.
 Students who withdraw before the first day of the program, for any reason other than for changes made in the course offerings or for reasons relating to safety as determined by the U.S. State Department, may receive a 50 percent credit of charged tuition for a future wintersession program.
 Thereafter, refund for tuition is prorated on a daily basis after deduction of the 50 percent credit charged for tuition.
 After 50 percent of the program is completed, there is no tuition refund.
 Students who withdraw prior to the commencement of the program either because of significant changes in the course offering or based on a change in the U.S. State Department Travel Warning status will receive a full refund of all monies advanced to Western New England University within twenty (20) days after their withdrawal.
 If a student is permitted to withdraw for reasons relating to a warning issued by the Department of State during the course of the program, or if the program is terminated, that student will be refunded fees paid to Western New England University.

 The School of Law provides maximum flexibility for students who desire to study abroad.
 We accept as transfer credit any course credits earned in an ABA-approved foreign study program.
 Before signing up for a study abroad program, however, students must meet with the Associate Dean for Academic Affairs to obtain permission to visit at the other school for the summer.

-- For detailed information about ABA Study Abroad opportunities, please visit the ABA study abroad site.
+- For detailed information about ABA Study Abroad opportunities, please visit the

 - There are many brochures that can be viewed in the Career Services Office as well.